PDewyse/BattleshipGame/README.md

 # BattleshipGame
-This repository intends to create a Battleship game in C# that can be played in the console.
+A battleShip Console game using C#